dotnet/BenchmarkDotNet/docs/articles/guides/console-args.md

 The `--runtimes` or just `-r` allows you to run the benchmarks for selected Runtimes.
 Available options are:

-* Clr - BDN will either use Roslyn (if you run it as .NET app) or latest installed .NET SDK to build the benchmarks (if you run it as .NET Core app)
+* Clr - BDN will either use Roslyn (if you run it as .NET app) or latest installed .NET SDK to build the benchmarks (if you run it as .NET Core app).
-* Core - if you run it as .NET Core app, BDN will use the same target framework moniker, if you run it as .NET app it's going to use netcoreapp2.1
+* Core - if you run it as .NET Core app, BDN will use the same target framework moniker, if you run it as .NET app it's going to use netcoreapp2.1.
-* Mono - it's going to use the Mono from `$Path`, you can override  it with `--monoPath`
+* Mono - it's going to use the Mono from `$Path`, you can override  it with `--monoPath`.
-* CoreRT - it's going to use latest CoreRT.
-Can be customized with additional options: `--ilcPath`, `--coreRtVersion`
+* net46, net461, net462, net47, net471, net472 - to build and run benchmarks against specific .NET framework version.
-* net46, net461, net462, net47, net471, net472 - to build and run benchmarks against specific .NET framework version
+* netcoreapp2.0, netcoreapp2.1, netcoreapp2.2, netcoreapp3.0, netcoreapp3.1, net5.0, net6.0, net7.0 - to build and run benchmarks against specific .NET Core version.
-* netcoreapp2.0, netcoreapp2.1, netcoreapp2.2, netcoreapp3.0 - to build and run benchmarks against specific .NET Core version
+* nativeaot5.0, nativeaot6.0, nativeaot7.0 - to build and run benchmarks using NativeAOT.
+Can be customized with additional options: `--ilcPath`, `--ilCompilerVersion`.

 Example: run the benchmarks for .NET 4.7.2 and .NET Core 2.1: